 - A line, a point, and another line (edge-junction-edge)

 To obtain connectivity between a line and a point, the first requirement is that they both must be geometrically coincident.
-In ArcGIS Pro, this can be accomplished by using endpoint or midspan snapping.
-To regulate where a point can connect to on a line, an edge connectivity policy is used.
-This is set when a utility network is configured.
+In ArcGIS Pro, you can accomplish this using endpoint or midspan snapping.
+To regulate where a point can connect to on a line, use an edge connectivity policy.
+You set this when configuring a utility network.

-The last requirement is that the network topology be validated (or enabled if it is disabled).
+The last requirement is that you validate the network topology (or enable it if it is disabled).
 Validating a network topology first checks to confirm there is a rule in place or that restrictions are not broken.
 If there is a rule, connectivity between the point and the line is established.
 If the relationship is not valid and no rule exists, the network topology generates errors to mark the network features without rules.

-When the network topology is validated the x-, y-, and z-tolerance of a dataset is used to determine coincidence for connectivity purposes.
-If two features are slightly offset but within the provided dataset tolerance, those features are considered coincident, and the network topology will attempt to connect them.
+When the network topology is validated, the x-, y-, and z-tolerance of a dataset is used to determine coincidence for connectivity purposes.
+If two features are slightly offset but within the provided dataset tolerance, those features are considered coincident, and the network topology attempts to connect them.
 Any rows that violate restrictions or do not have a rule to support connectivity are marked with errors and remain disconnected.

 Junction-edge connectivity is used to connect a line and a point.
-It can also be used to connect the endpoint of a line with a specific terminal on a device.
+You can also use it to connect the endpoint of a line with a specific terminal on a device.

 In the case of connectivity between a line endpoint and a terminal on a device, if there is a single rule to allow a line to connect to only one terminal on a point feature, when the network topology is validated, connectivity is established.
 If there is more than one rule—each for a different terminal—the end of a line cannot identify which terminal to connect to.
 In this case, the Modify Terminal Connections pane is used to specify the correct terminal.
 This pane checks rules and restrictions when a terminal connection is being modified.
 If the terminal connection being created is valid, the pane is populated with the line feature's From terminal ID and To terminal ID attributes.
 These two attributes are used to determine the connectivity between a line and a device with terminals.
 When the network topology is validated or enabled, connectivity is established.